CuriouzK0d3r/shellux/shellux-syntax-zed/README.md

    ls ~/.config/zed/extensions/shellux
    ```

-2. Verify the extension structure is correct

-3. Restart Zed completely
+2. Verify `extension.toml` exists (not just `extension.json`)

-4. Check Zed's log for errors:
+3. Check Zed's log for errors:
-   - Open Command Palette
-   - Type "zed: open log"
+   - Command Palette → "zed: open log"
+   - Look for messages about the shellux extension

+4. Restart Zed completely (not just reload extensions)

-### Syntax highlighting not working?
+### Syntax highlighting looks basic?

-1. Verify the file extension is `.sx` or `.shx`
-2. Check the language mode in the bottom-right of Zed
-3. Try manually setting the language:
-   - Command Palette → "editor: select language" → "Shellux"
+This is expected.
+The extension currently uses Bash's tree-sitter grammar as a fallback.
+To get full Shellux highlighting, a dedicated tree-sitter grammar needs to be created.

 ### Colors look wrong?

 The appearance depends on your Zed theme.
-Different themes will render the syntax highlighting colors differently.
-Try switching themes to find one that works well with Shellux:
+Try switching themes:
 - Command Palette → "theme selector: toggle"

 ## Zed Configuration